puppetlabs/puppetlabs-lvm/README.md

 ## Deprecation Notice

-Some facts reported by this module are being deprecated in favor of upcomming structured facts.
+Some facts reported by this module are being deprecated in favor of upcoming structured facts.
 The following facts are being deprecated:

 * `lvm_vg_*`
 * `lvm_vg_*_pvs`